cityofaustin/accd-ops.austinconventioncenter.com/collections/_health_and_safety/emergency_medical_services.md

 order: 2
 ---

-Order paramedic services through your Security Coordinator thirty (30) days in advance.
+Notify your Security Coordinator at least 30 days in advance of the EMS provider contracted for your event including contact information.
 We may require additional medical services personnel for your event.
 A minimum of one (1) licensed paramedic is required to be onsite when:

 - Event attendance is 5,000 or more, regardless of whether the event is private or open to the public
 - Sporting or athletic events regardless of attendance